Online interactive internship

 ·Behaviour differences during different sets of seasons

-There will be 3 presentations/debates over the course of the internship, one every week on a Friday (20 mins time limit).
-This will be on a webinar style.
-The final presentation will be about the key findings of the literature study and data analysis at the very end.
-Topics will be given every week for the succeeding presentation, these may range from environment, wildlife, ethics or outside of the immediate scope.
-The idea is to learn to communicate science effectively to a general or a specialised audience, be able to research on topics outside of the scope of regular work and build opinions based on data.
+There will be one presentation on a scientific topic over the course of the internship, about halfway through your internship (about 7 mins long).
+This will be on a webinar style as a Pecha Kucha.
+Topics may range from environment, wildlife, ethics or outside of the immediate scope.
+There will also be a team activity on creating a mini social-media feed on a topic.
+The idea is to learn to communicate science effectively to a general or a specialized audience, be able to research on topics outside of the scope of regular work and build opinions based on data.

 * Please note some specifics of the modules may change depending upon the interests of the intern and the scope of requirement of Wild Otters.

-1. The internship will be supervised by Dr Katrina Fernandez, Director at Wild Otters and a member of the IUCN Otter Specialist Group, who will be having direct interaction with the interns every week.
+1. The internship will be overseen and guided by Dr Katrina Fernandez, Director at Wild Otters and a member of the IUCN Otter Specialist Group, who will be available for direct interaction with the interns every week.

 2. Each intern will be assigned a Research Associate who will oversee their work and clarify doubts on a day to day basis (recommended time is to touch base with RA atleast 3 times a week.)

-1. There will be a total of six sessions by the Wild Otters team (one each on Tuesdays and Thursdays) every week.
-These will cover Otter Ecology & Field Methods, Mangroves, Conflict, Science Communication, Illegal Trade and Professional Development/Jobs.
+1. There will be a total of six to nine sessions by the Wild Otters team (on weekdays) over the course of 3 weeks.
+These will cover Otter Ecology, Field Methods, Mangroves, Conflict, Science Communication, Illegal Trade and Professional Development/Jobs and anything else that may be needed.

-2. Wild Otters will be making available a repository of not only raw data for analysis but a bunch of resources including research papers and reports for the purpose of the internship.
+2. Wild Otters will be making available a repository of not only raw data for analysis but a library of resources including research papers and reports for the purpose of the internship.

 1. A certificate will be provided to all interns who complete the program successfully.